Travelling from Amsterdam to Paris, Brussels, Berlin

 What is the best time to buy international train tickets from Amsterdam?

-- Thalys: 3 months before the trip
+- Eurostar: 3 months before the trip.

-- Intercity Brussel: months before the trip
+- Eurocity Direct: 3 months before the trip.

 Train tickets are also sold at the international ticket offices called Ticket & Service at Amsterdam Centraal Station, at Schiphol Airport and other large train stations in the Netherlands.